top of page

 HUSBANDS ARE COMMANDED TO LOVE THEIR WIVES SACRIFICIALLY

 In Ephesians 5, we find the following command: Husbands, love your wives, just as Christ also loved the church and gave Himself for her (Ephesians 5:25).
-Clearly, the type of love prescribed here is entirely sacrificial and places the feelings and preferences of others ahead of ours.
-Now after reading this instruction, it's important to ask the following question: If husbands were to love their wives in the manner commanded, would they still be on the lookout for other wives or choose to remain faithful to their original wife instead?
+Clearly, the type of love prescribed here is entirely sacrificial and places the other's feelings and preferences above our own.
+Now after reading this instruction, it's important to ask the following question.
+If husbands were to love their wives in the manner commanded, would they still be on the lookout for other women or choose faithfulness and fidelity instead?
 In other words, it's hard to imagine a man permitting his eyes to rove over other women while still maintaining a sacrificial love toward his wife.

 MONOGAMY: GOD'S IDEAL ESTABLISHED AT CREATION